Persuasion and Welfare: Introduction

-\autoref{sec:linear} enriches our characterization in the case in which the payoff function is equal to the expectation of a one-dimensional random variable, the support of which we call the \emph{reputation vector}.
-This special case constitutes a natural benchmark and is commonly used in the literature on career concerns (\citealp{holm99}), social image (\citealp{beti06}, \citealp{tirl20}), and repeated games (\citealp{auma95}, \citealp{mailath2006repeated}). \autoref{theorem:linear-concavification} shows that an interim payoff profile belongs to the \profileset\ if and only if it can be represented, up to a constant factor, as the product between the reputation vector and a \emph{completely positive matrix} (\citealp{berm88}).\footnote{A matrix $\cpmat\in\mathbb{R}^{N\times N}$ is completely positive if non-negative vectors $\cvector_1,\dots,\cvector_K\in\mathbb{R}_+^N$ exist such that $\cpmat=\sum_{i=1}^K\cvector_i\cvector_i^T$.} In addition, we show that the Bayesian persuasion problems that characterize the boundary points of \profileset\ correspond to instances of the problem of \cite{rayo2010optimal}.
-It follows that the \informationpolicies\ that attain the payoffs in the boundary of the \profileset\ can be characterized using the graph-theoretic approach of \cite{rayo2010optimal}.
+\autoref{theorem:linear-concavification} enriches our characterization in the case in which the welfare function is equal to the expectation of a one-dimensional random variable, the support of which we call the \emph{reputation vector}.
+This special case constitutes a natural benchmark and is commonly used in the literature on career concerns (\citealp{holm99}), social image (\citealp{beti06}, \citealp{tirl20}), and policy prediction problems \citep{mullainathan2018algorithmic}. \autoref{theorem:linear-concavification} shows a welfare profile belongs to the \bset\ if and only if it can be represented as the product between the reputation vector and a \emph{completely positive matrix} that satisfies a version of Bayes plausibility.\footnote{A matrix $\cpmat\in\mathbb{R}^{N\times N}$ is completely positive if non-negative vectors $\cvector_1,\dots,\cvector_K\in\mathbb{R}_+^N$ exist such that $\cpmat=\sum_{i=1}^K\cvector_i\cvector_i^T$ \citep{berm88}.} In addition, we show that the Bayesian persuasion problems that characterize the \emph{relative} boundary of the \bset\ correspond to instances of the problem in \cite{rayo2010optimal}.
+It follows that the \informationpolicies\ that induce welfare profiles on the relative boundary of the \bset\ can be characterized using the graph-theoretic approach in \cite{rayo2010optimal}.
+We leverage their approach in \autoref{proposition:bi-pooling}, where we show that the \informationpolicies\ that maximize the welfare of a given type in the population correspond to a noisy version of the priority mechanisms studied in the matching literature (e.g., \citealp{celebi2022adaptive}).

-\autoref{sec:illustrations} demonstrates the usefulness of our machinery in several applications. \autoref{sec:muddled-scoring} characterizes the largest and the smallest payoff that a particular type can obtain in the setting of \autoref{sec:linear}. \autoref{sec:foundations-main} applies our results to Bayesian persuasion: \autoref{sec:robust} characterizes the sender's optimal payoff when the sender is ambiguity averse, whereas \autoref{sec:communication-equilibrium} provides a characterization of the communication equilibrium payoffs in the model of \cite{lipnrav2020cheap}.
-Along the way, we illustrate our primitive payoff function using the more familiar Bayesian persuasion ingredients.